saishikawa/auto_metaviromics/README.md

   + [Belda et al. 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6702732)

 ## Procedures
-### Screening RNAseq reads
+### Screening low-quality, rRNA- and host-derived reads
-+ Remove low-quality reads by **Trimmomatic v0.36**
++ Remove low-quality reads by **Trimmomatic**
-+ Remove host & human rRNA reads by mapping the low-quality filtered reads on the reference using **BOWTIE2 v2.3.4.3** with '--sensitive-local' option
++ Remove host & human rRNA reads by mapping the low-quality filtered reads on the reference using **BOWTIE2** with '--sensitive-local' option
-    + The reference of 5.8S, 28S, 18S, 16S, 12S rRNA was built by collecting corresponding sequences of mosquito and human in NCBI database.
+    + The reference of 5.8S, 28S, 18S, 16S, 12S rRNA was built by collecting corresponding sequences of mosquito and human from GENBANK in a FASTA format.
-+ Remove host mosquito reads by  by mapping the low-quality and rRNA filtered reads on the reference
++ Remove host mosquito reads by mapping the low-quality and rRNA filtered reads on the reference
-    + The reference was build from NGS scaffold sets from the [VectorBase](https://www.vectorbase.org/organisms/aedes-aegypti)
+    + The reference was build from NGS scaffolds from the [VectorBase](https://www.vectorbase.org/organisms/aedes-aegypti) in a FASTA format.
-    + [Aedes aegypti cell line 2](https://www.vectorbase.org/organisms/aedes-aegypti) and 14 Anopheles species NGS scaffolds were used to screen the host-derived reads.
 + Total number of filtered reads can be computed at each step of screening by **[SeqKit](https://github.com/shenwei356/seqkit)**

 ### Contig assemble, BlastX search adn taxonomic annotation